taskcluster/taskcluster-docs/auth/authorized-scopes/index.md

 Restricting Authorized Scopes
 =============================
-If you are authorizing requests on behalf of a less trusted entity that you only know to posses a subset of your scopes.
-You can specify which of the scopes you have that a given request is authorized to rely on.
+If you are authorizing requests on behalf of a less trusted entity that you only know to posses a subset of your scopes, you can specify which of the scopes you have that a given request is authorized to rely on.
 If the request cannot be authorized with the restricted set of scopes you specified, it will fail, even though you may in fact have the scopes required to conduct the request.

-**Example**, imagine that Alice have the following scopes `scopeA`, `scopeB` and `scopeC`, and Alice wishes to conduct a request on behalf of Bob.
-Alice knows that Bob has `scopeA` and `scopeC`, but she doesn't know if Bob has `scopeB`.
-In this case Alice can avoid escalating Bobs permissions by executing requests on behalf of Bob with a limited set of scopes.
-Specifically, Alice will specify the `authorizedScopes` key as specified below.
+In effect, you can reduce the available scopes for each API request.

+**Example**, imagine that CRAN service would like to create TaskCluster tasks whenever an R project is updated in the archive.
+However, different R packages have different levels of trust and require different scopes.
+The tc-cran service runs with the superset of all scopes that might be required (perhaps `assume:project:cran:pkg:*`), and calls `queue.createTask` with `authorizedScopes` set to `['assume:project:cran:pkg:paleotree']` for paleotree tasks.
+The scopes available for creating that task are then limited to those assigned to the paleotree package via its role.

+Authorized scopes are specified in the Hawk `ext` property with the `authorizedScopes` property.
+The TaskCluster client packages all contain support for this functionality.

 ```js
 {